epent/expense-tracker/README.md

 # Expense Tracker

-An app to track how much money you earn, how much you spend and what you spend it on
+An app to track your personal finance.
+Create categories of expenses, track multiple bank accounts/credit cards, add transactions and compare your budget on a monthly basis.

 <img src="./public/Homepage.png">